mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

-                                 objects contains the following items groups                 array     The names of all the groups that this bug is in. id                     int       The unique numeric ID of this bug. is_cc_accessible       boolean   If true, this bug can be accessed by members of the CC list, even if they are not in the groups the bug is restricted to. is_confirmed           boolean   ``true`` if the bug has been confirmed.
+                                 objects contains the following items groups                 array     The names of all the groups that this bug is in. id                     int       The unique numeric ID of this bug. is_cc_accessible       boolean   If true, this bug can be accessed by Subscribers, even if they are not in the groups the bug is restricted to. is_confirmed           boolean   ``true`` if the bug has been confirmed.
 Usually this means that the bug has at some point been